StanislavNikolov/voronoi/README.md

 # Introduction
 This is a hackable Voronoi graphics generators.
 It supports manhattan and euclidian distance, mulithreading support and other stuff you should look into the source to understand.
+Look at some [examples here.](http://imgur.com/gallery/pdzu4)

 # Building it
 ## Dependencies